-Typical Value Options Description #C this is a starter comment Must begin with #C then rest of the line is free form All lines in this file beginning with #C will be retained and written to the top of several output files data_file.c lat File name of the data file control_fil e.ctl File name of the control file 0 Initial Parameter Values: 0 = use values in control file; 1 = use ss.par after reading setup in the control file Don't use this if there have been any changes to the control file that would alter the number or order of parameters stored in the ss.par file.
+Typical Value Options Description #C this is a starter comment Must begin with #C then rest of the line is free form All lines in this file beginning with $\#C$ will be retained and written to the top of several output files data_file.c lat File name of the data file control_fil e.ctl File name of the control file 0 Initial Parameter Values: 0 = use values in control file; 1 = use ss.par after reading setup in the control file Don't use this if there have been any changes to the control file that would alter the number or order of parameters stored in the ss.par file.
 Values in ss.par can be edited, carefully.
 Do not run sstrans.exe from a ss.par from SS v.3.24.
-1 Run display detail: 0 = none other than ADMB outputs; 1 = one brief line of display for each iteration; 2 = fuller display per iteration With option 2, the display shows value of each -logL component for each iteration and it displays where crash penalties are created 1 Detailed age-structure report 0 = omit catch-at-age for each fleet and cohort; 1 = include all output; 2 = reduce output for data-limited models Detailed age-structured report in REPORT.SSO.
-0 Check-up $0 = \text{omit}$ $1 = \text{write detailed intermediate}$ calculations to ECHOINPUT.SSO during first call This output is largely unformatted and undocumented and is mostly used by the developer.
+1 Run display detail: 0 = none other than ADMB outputs; 1 = one brief line of display for each iteration; 2 = fuller display per iteration With option 2, the display shows value of each -logL component for each iteration and it displays where crash penalties are created 1 Detailed age-structure report 0 = omit catch-at-age for each fleet and cohort; 1 = include all output; 2 = reduce output for data-limited models Detailed age-structured report in Report.sso 0 Check-up 0 = omit 1 = write detailed intermediate calculations to echoinput.sso during first call This output is largely unformatted and undocumented and is mostly used by the developer.

-Typical Value Options Description 0 Parameter Trace 0 = omit 1 = write good iteration and active parms 2 = write good iterations and all parms 3 = write every iteration and all parms 4 = write every iteration and active parms This controls the output to PARMTRACE.SSO.
+Typical Value Options Description 0 Parameter Trace 0 = omit 1 = write good iteration and active parameters 2 = write good iterations and all parameters 3 = write every iteration and all parameters 4 = write every iteration and active parameters This controls the output to parmtrace.sso.
 The contents of this output can be used to determine which values are changing when a model approaches a crash condition.
 It also can be used to investigate patterns of parameter changes as model convergence slowly moves along a ridge.
-1 Cumulative Report 0 = omit 1 = brief 2 = full Controls reporting to the file CUMREPORT.SSO.
+1 Cumulative Report 0 = omit 1 = brief 2 = full Controls reporting to the file Cumreport.sso.
 This cumulative report is most useful when accumulating summary information from likelihood profiles or when simply accumulating a record of all model runs within the current subdirectory 1 Full Priors 0 = only calculate priors for active parameters 1 = calculate priors for all parameters that have a defined prior Turning on this option causes all prior values to be calculated.
-With this option off, the total logL, which includes the logL for priors, would change between model phases as more parameters became active.
-1 Soft Bounds $0 = \text{omit}$ $1 = \text{use}$ This option creates a weak symmetric beta penalty for the selectivity parameters.
+With this option off, the total log likelihood, which includes the log likelihood for priors, would change between model phases as more parameters became active.
+1 Soft Bounds 0 = omit 1 = use This option creates a weak symmetric beta penalty for the selectivity parameters.
 This becomes important when estimating selectivity functions in which the values of some parameters cause other parameters to have negligible gradients, or when bounds have been set too widely such that a parameter drifts into a region in which it has negligible gradient.
 The soft bound creates a weak penalty to move parameters away from the bounds.